makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 "You're picking, love."

 Sélène jolted to awareness, realizing she had totally zoned out.
-She pinned her ears back, massaging the fur on her wrist in an attempt to cover the frayed look of where she'd been picking.
+She pinned her ears back, massaging the fur on her wrist in an attempt to cover the frayed patch where she'd been digging with her claws, trying to root out a bump she'd thought she felt on her skin.
 "Uh, sorry, Aiden.
 Are you okay?"

 The fox smiled and turned off the engine, pulling the parking break up with a series of sharp, satisfying clicks.
 He looked exhausted "I'm alright.
 Work was...it was a long day.
 Eight appointments, two meetings, no lunch.
 I'm starving, can we get inside and whip something up?"
 His expression of excitement was transparently false.

 "Mmhm, I'll make us something quick," she said, giving him her best goofy grin in return.
 "Microwave.
 I promise."

 Sélène felt lucky she was actually able to pull off a seamless dinner, even if it meant relying on microwaved leftovers.
-She loved to cook, but sometimes, reducing the friction her brain seemed intent on pushing into the act --- ovens and stoves are fraught with needs and anxieties --- was what the night called for.
+She loved to cook, but sometimes, reducing the friction her brain seemed intent on pushing into the act was what the night called for.
+Ovens and stoves are fraught with needs, dangers, anxieties.
 The more tired Aiden was, the less she wanted her personal idiosyncrasies to intrude on him, or on them.

 They settled into their respective sides of the couch with their plates, and set the TV to droning.
 It was Sélène's night to choose, so the result was a documentary.
 Aiden had put his foot down early on and specified that they would alternate nights of choosing programs to watch.
 That had soon after been amended to specify no repetitions of a program or movie within a month's span, when Sélène watched the same documentary four times in two weeks.
 Old habits from university turned coping mechanisms.

 Tonight was some investigative journalism piece about missing people.
 It wasn't particularly interesting to Sélène, but the narrator's voice was nice.

 Sélène finished faster than Aiden, but she always did.
-All of her anxieties around correctness and proper fit and safety, and none of them ever involved food.
+All of her anxieties around correctness and proper fit and safety, and somehow none of them ever involved food.
 Chow's chow.

 "Sweetheart," Aiden murmured, setting his plate to the side.
 "Can you pet?"